maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 * DESIGN
 * INSTANCE

-The operation is implemented following the REST methodology using a POST HTTP method.
+The operation is implemented following the REST methodology, using a POST HTTP method.
 It receives as an input the G1128Schemas type to be used for the validation and the XML input to be validated.